kvalle/writings/original-lisp.md

 ### Evaluating `car` and `cdr`

-The `car` and `cdr` forms both evaluate the argument, expecting the resulting value to be a list. `car` then returns the first item of this list, while `cdr` returns the rest of the list.
+The `car` and `cdr` forms both evaluate the argument, expecting the resulting value to be a list. `car` returns the first item of the list. `cdr` returns the rest of the list, i.e. everything but the first element.

 ```python
 def car(exp, env):